Shopify/polaris/polaris.shopify.com/content/content/actionable-language.md

 #### Saving at the bottom of a page

-Use the {Save} + {noun} content formula when a save action doesn’t have the surrounding context of a modal or context bar.
+Use the \{Save\} + \{noun\} content formula when a save action doesn’t have the surrounding context of a modal or context bar.
 This applies to the save action at the bottom of pages.

 For example, the action at the bottom of the Create discount page uses [Save discount]: